JOHN JUDSON (JACK) ROWLAND, AIA (1903-1963)

 1956 - 1914 Greenbriar Road, Kinston.
 Sold in 2013 to Bobby and Alison Merritt.
 Includes cork floors and floor radiant heat.
 Photos by Bobby Merritt.

 1956 - The John N. and Anne Hackney, Jr. House, 1120 Watson Drive, Wilson.
+Rowland was recommended by Henry Kamphoefner.
 Sold in 2010 to Vernon Mason and Andrew Summerlin.
-Photo by Dana Knight.
+Top photo by Dana Knight.
+Others provided by John Hackney III.

 Sources include: Josh Brewer, Bobby Merritt.